roman-milk/roman-milk.github.io/marty-misbehaves.md

  "Marty, we nee...."
 And one of the guys in the booth said, "Take a number asshole, the bitch is with us."

  I grabbed him by his long hair, jerked him out of the booth and dumped him on the floor.
 I kicked him hard in the ribs and then looked down at him, "I'll just take your number sperm breath and if you ever call my wife a bitch again I'll stomp your head into jelly and if you come up off that floor any way but peaceful I'll do it anyway."
-Report_Story #2